SeoulSKY/ytnoti/README.md

     <img src="https://github.com/SeoulSKY/ytnoti/actions/workflows/pytest.yml/badge.svg">
 </div>

-`ytnoti` is designed to help you receive YouTube push notifications for video upload and edit in an easy and efficient way.
+`ytnoti` is designed to help you receive YouTube push notifications in real-time for video upload and edit easily and efficiently.

 # 🛠️ How it works